Accelerated Bachelor of Science in Nursing (ABSN)

 Credit Hours: 58

 Get ready for your fast-track to a rewarding nursing career.
 Georgia Southern’s Accelerated Bachelor of Science in Nursing (ABSN) is an accelerated program that’ll get you caring for patients at the bedside in just three semesters.
-If you hold a bachelor’s degree in another field, this is the program for you.
+If you currently hold a bachelor’s degree in another field, this is the program for you.

 Georgia Southern’s ABSN program admits students to the fall semester with program completion scheduled just one year later.
 You’ll graduate ready for state board exams and your nursing licensure so you can begin your career healing and advocating for patients.